 Imagine distinguishing thousands of tiny 1⁄2" weeds from among many times as many natives or separating individual invading grasses from a large fine-bladed bunch.
 Some species (such as native v. exotic clovers) are quite similar in appearance requiring distinguishing them by edges, veins, or even tiny pores on the leaves.
 Once you see it, identify it, select the correct process, and note the vulnerabilities of the surrounding native plants, then you target, select a spray pattern and trajectory, and make a tightly controlled stroke with the squirt bottle, all within tenths of a second for hours on end.
 Bifocal or progressive lenses can inhibit finding weeds when standing because one is looking downward where the "close focus" prescription takes over.
 On the other hand, bifocals are useful on hands and knees or when crouched, but set with a near focus at 3-4 feet (not the usual 12 inches; the optometrist can do that, but you have to ask for it).
 I use a high-powered prescription, which is harder on the eyes, but edges and textures are second only to color when distinguishing tiny weeds from so many natives at a distance.
-Marchon® Flexon eyeglass frames have stood up to the abuse they endure routinely for over a decade but are no longer available.
-Notice also that both the shaded and the fixed prescription glasses are all oversized, as opposed to the everyday glasses.
+Marchon® Flexon eyeglass frames (1) have stood up to the routine abuse they endure for over a decade, but they are no longer available.
+Notice also that both the shaded and the fixed prescription glasses are oversized, as opposed to the everyday glasses.
 These lenses are also tall.
 The reason is that one often first detects a weed with peripheral vision; whether by shape or by color.
-Tints seem to have positive effect in terms of detecting some weeds, in part because the non-native plants most commonly found here (particularly annual grasses) tend to have more of a yellow-green color.
-Shades help with detection by shape, but just don't work for making distinctions by chrominance.
-They do help with visual fatigue which is especially important when spraying.
+Tints help with detecting a few weeds commonly found here which tend to have more of a yellow-green color (particularly annual grasses).
+Otherwise, they inhibit making distinctions by chrominance; so it's a trade-off.
+They do help with detection by shape and to reduce visual fatigue (especially important when spraying individual plant seedlings).
 So at this point, the evidence points toward using tinted glasses, but somehow I seldom do.
 Nor is the distinction in tint or focal length the sole determinant in which glasses I wear for a particular kind of work.